2019 Afcon: Samuel Kalu cleared of dehydration to boost Nigeria title chase | Goal.com

 There was a big question over the forward’s participation in the 2019 Africa Cup of Nations after collapsing in training on Friday ahead of Burundi clash.

-However, the Nigeria football confirmed that the Bordeaux man has been cleared to play for the Super Eagles following tests from a hospital in Cairo.
+However, the NFF confirmed that the Bordeaux man has been cleared to play for the Super Eagles following tests at a hospital in Cairo.

-The update will come as a relief for Nigeria’s technical crew, as they will have options as they chase a fourth African title.
+The update will come as a relief for Nigeria’s technical crew, as they will have several options to choose from in their chase a fourth African title.

 Also, Kalu and Nigerians will be pleased to hear that he is fit to start training again.